Large MSSQL Tag History and Replication

 You are going to spend more time trying to solve this unsolvable problem.
 Tell your client/bosses that you need to rip the bandage off.

-I believe I’ve solved worked around this headache with a combination of snapshot replication for the keyless tables and transactional replication (which picks up new articles if I recall correctly*) for the rest of the tables.
+I’ve solved worked around this headache with a combination of snapshot replication for the keyless tables, transactional replication for the rest, and a scheduled job that adds unsynced (& drops synced) articles.

-I believe I’ve also implemented transactional replication on keyless tables by creating a view on the publisher and replicating that to/as a table on the subscriber
+I’ve also implemented transactional replication on keyless tables by creating a view with a clustered index on the publisher and replicating that to/as a table on the subscriber